Community activist shot to death hours after speaking out at city council meeting

 Officials said Profit, a longtime activist, was found dead after officers were called to a home on Avenue A in Port Allen Thursday morning.
 Witnesses say Profit was seen at a city council meeting the previous night, where he spoke out about violent crime in the area.

 Those who attended the local council meetings would routinely see him, and he was known to stand up for causes regardless of whether they were popular in the community.

 #BREAKING Port Allen Police identify this morning’s murder victim as Larry Profit.
 He was a community activist and spoke out at last nights council meeting against violence.
 Today he is dead. @WBRZ pic.twitter.com/Bot1m7dQka— Chris Nakamoto WBRZ (@ChrisNakamoto) November 14, 2019

-The shooting left people like Michelle Wilson in utter shock.
-Wilson was Profit's goddaughter.
+The shooting left people like Michelle Wilson, Profit's goddaughter, in utter shock.

-"He was a quiet guy...a good guy would give you the shirt off of his back," Wilson said.
-"He was just a real great guy."
+"He was a quiet guy...
+A good guy who would give you the shirt off of his back," Wilson said.

-No details about a potential suspect or motive have been made available at this time.
+No details about a potential suspect or motive in the killing have been made available at this time.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.

 Southern baseball players meet for unofficial practice in Port Allen